Zsuark/zsuark.github.io/_posts/2018-02-15-secure-auth-with-buddy.md

 OWASP recommends Argon2 the best hashing algorithm, buddy has yet to implement this.
 However, the choices buddy provides are robust.
 I would recommend further selecting the best hashing techniques buddy provides according to known information.

+[cryptic](https://github.com/irresponsible/cryptic) provides password hashing using Argon2, and may be easily used with buddy.

 # Game-plan